-PARTICIPANTS' PERCEPTIONS ABOUT MIGRATION AND THEIR MEDIA CONTEXTS and state press (The Herald) on migration was still perceived to be much in line with how it was prior to Mugabe's resignation.
-Limited reporting on migration served the government's interests, since reporting on Zimbabwe's outward migration would expose the government's failure regarding the countries' failing economy and the high levels of unemployment.
+PARTICIPANTS' PERCEPTIONS ABOUT MIGRATION AND THEIR MEDIA CONTEXTS expressed that they felt secure enough to speak out about political issues (including migration) and were hopeful for change.
+The reporting by state TV (ZBC) and state press (The Herald) on migration was still perceived to be much in line with how it was prior to Mugabe's resignation.
+Limited reporting on migration served the government's interests, since reporting on Zimbabwe's outward migration would expose the government's failure regarding the countries' economy and the high levels of unemployment.
 Examples given were for instance the portrayal of Zimbabwe as a welcoming haven for foreign investors and as having effective border controls.

-At the time of the field-work (early April 2018) the FG participants and the journalists interviewed expressed that they felt secure enough to speak out about political issues (including migration) and were hopeful for change.
-The reporting by state TV (ZBC)
+At the time of the field-work (early April 2018) the FG participants and the journalists interviewed